The Schnauzer Poodle Mix, better known as the Schnoodle, is designer dog with ever growing popularity.

 Regular check-ups can prevent the condition from spreading as well as good dog dental hygiene (more on this later).

-Schnoodles are very healthy dogs, living between 13 and 17 years.
+Schnoodles are very healthy dogs, with a lifespan of between 13 and 17 years.
 This makes them relatively cheap to insure, costing around $100/year.

 If you are looking for a canine companion who’s always up for adventure, loves the outdoors and needs a lot of fuss, then you’re in luck, the Schnoodle is perfect for you!

-This breed, especially the Giant Schnoodle, is a high energy dog, and is not suitable for anyone who cannot keep up.
+This breed is a high energy dog, and is not suitable for anyone who cannot keep up.
 They require plenty of exercise and outdoor play so are best suited to active parents.